-This cross-sectional study aimed to look into the sensitivity and specificity of Xpert Ultra assay to diagnose childhood pulmonary TB using stool specimen.
-Under this study, children under 15 years of age with signs and symptoms suggestive of TB (presumptive TB patients) were enrolled from four hospitals.
-Stool specimen and induced sputum were collected from presumptive child TB patients.
-These specimens were then transported to icddr,b’s mycobacteriology laboratory on the same day of specimen collection for laboratory tests performance.
-At the laboratory, after the processing of specimens, smear microscopy, Xpert MTB/RIF Ultra assay (Xpert Ultra) and culture tests were conducted.
-Data gathered from the laboratory tests were thus analyzed to infer the study findings.
+This cross-sectional study aimed to look into the sensitivity and specificity of the Xpert Ultra assay to diagnose childhood pulmonary TB using stool specimens.
+Under this study, children under 15 years of age with signs and symptoms suggestive of TB (presumptive TB patients) were enrolled in four hospitals.
+Stool specimens and induced sputum were collected from presumptive child TB patients.
+These specimens were then transported to icddr,b’s mycobacteriology laboratory on the same day of specimen collection for laboratory tests.
+At the laboratory, after the processing of specimens, smear microscopy, the Xpert MTB/RIF Ultra assay (Xpert Ultra), and culture tests were conducted.
+The data gathered from the laboratory tests was thus analyzed to infer the study findings.

 The study found stool to be a superior specimen to induced sputum in childhood TB diagnosis by using Xpert Ultra.
-Among stool and induced sputum specimens, positivity of Xpert Ultra was higher in stool specimen (13.4%) than induced sputum (6.3%).
+Among stool and induced sputum specimens, the positivity of Xpert Ultra was higher in stool specimens (13.4%) than induced sputum specimens (6.3%).

-- To determine the sensitivity of Xpert Ultra test to diagnose childhood pulmonary TB compared to bacteriologically positive TB cases using stool specimen
+- To determine the sensitivity of the Xpert Ultra test to diagnose childhood pulmonary TB compared to bacteriologically positive TB cases using stool specimens

-- To determine the specificity of Xpert Ultra test to rule out childhood pulmonary TB compared to bacteriologically negative TB cases using stool specimen
+- To determine the specificity of the Xpert Ultra test to rule out childhood pulmonary TB compared to bacteriologically negative TB cases using stool specimens

 National Tuberculosis Control Program (NTP)